Feds search home of Jeffrey Clark, former DOJ official who pushed Trump's false election fraud claims – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Zachary Cohen, Katelyn Polantz and Veronica Stracqualursi contributed to this report.
+CNN’s Zachary Cohen, Katelyn Polantz, Veronica Stracqualursi and Marshall Cohen contributed to this report.

 Comments